 Typically, you have two options:

-- Create an account for this user on your site (with editor level permission)
+- Create an account for this user on your WordPress site (with Editor level permissions)

-- Copy / Paste the article in Google Doc and share it there
+- Copy and paste the article into Google Docs and share it there

-Wouldn’t it be nice if you could simply share a private link, so the user can preview your unpublished post and give you feedback.
+Wouldn’t it be nice if you could simply share a private preview link, so the user can view your unpublished post and give you feedback?

 Yes, it’s possible.

-Let’s take a look at how to easily allow public post preview of unpublished posts in WordPress.
+Let’s take a look at how to easily allow public post previews of unpublished posts in WordPress.

-How to Add Public Post Preview of Unpublished Posts in WordPress
+How to Add Public Post Previews of Unpublished Posts in WordPress

-First thing you need to do is install and activate the Public Post Preview plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+The first thing you need to do is install and activate the Public Post Preview plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

 Upon activation, you need to edit the post or page that you want to share.
-Under the publish meta box, you will notice the new checkbox to enable public preview of the post or page.
+In the post settings, you will notice the new checkbox to enable public preview of the post or page.

 After enabling the public preview, you need to click on the save draft button to save your changes.
 Next, you can copy the public preview URL and share it with your friend or industry expert.

-The URL contains a special key which allows anyone with the URL to see the preview of the unpublished post.
+The URL contains a special key that allows anyone with the link to see the preview of the draft post.
 However, they cannot make any edits or changes to the article.

-To disable the public preview, you need to edit the post/page and uncheck the public preview checkbox.
+To disable the public preview, you need to edit the post or page and uncheck the public preview checkbox.
 This will disable the public preview, and the previously shared URL will stop working.

-We hope this article helped you learn how to easily share public preview of unpublished posts in WordPress.
-You may also want to see our list of the best WordPress plugins for business websites.
+We hope this article helped you learn how to easily share public previews of unpublished posts in WordPress.
+You may also want to see our guide on how to choose the best WordPress hosting and our expert pick of the best WordPress plugins for business websites.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.